djohansen112/djohansen112.github.io/_posts/2025-01-08-clean-code.md

 ### Know the standards - reduce the WTFs
 For a simple example we can look at capitalising various names to indicate what they refer to.
 Some standard capitalisation patterns includ:
-> camelCase - named after the hump in the middle, this refers to a small first letter with any subsequent word beging capitalised.
+> <h4>camelCase</h4> - named after the hump in the middle, this refers to a small first letter with any subsequent word beging capitalised.
 Standard in Java for functions, and widely used across different languages for different things, but very common for function names and variables in other languages as well.

-> snake_case - slithering along the ground with underscores, this is widely used in Python for naming functions and commonly in database naming soa s to avoid whitespace.
+> <h4>snake_case</h4> Slithering along the ground with underscores, this is widely used in Python for naming functions and commonly in database naming soa s to avoid whitespace.

-> kebab-case - looking like a skewer of letters, kebab case is not common in programming, but definitely would be familiar to anyone working with URLs or other places we need easily readable names without whitespace.
+> <h4>kebab-case</h4> Looking like a skewer of letters, kebab case is not common in programming, but definitely would be familiar to anyone working with URLs or other places we need easily readable names without whitespace.

-> PascalCase - Capitalise Everything!
+> <h4>PascalCase</h4> Capitalise Everything!
 This is from the Pascal language, but is adopted into almost every other language, usually used to denote a class name.

-> CAPITAL_CASE - usually underscored to help with readability, this is commonly used for naming constants in programming.
+> <h4>CAPITAL_CASE</h4> Usually underscored to help with readability, this is commonly used for naming constants in programming and for yelling at furutre programmers in comments.

 Other standards apply, such as PEP-8 for Python where they specify the number of spaces tyo be used to create indents, as well as where brackets should appear etc.